Dick & Dom in da Bungalow: Diddy Dick and Dom on CBBC

 Short five-minute compilations of the Diddy Dick and Dom sketches were aired as filler programmes on BBC Two and the CBBC Channel after the programme's end.

+Comic Relief in Da Bungalow

+A spin-off show, Comic Relief in Da Bungalow, was broadcast for four days from 7th to 10th March 2005, with live half-hour shows in the afternoons on BBC One and the evening on BBC Two, in the run-up to Red Nose Day 2005.
+This show saw the no celebrities rule being relaxed and six celebrity guests would enter the Bungalow and participate in games seen on the weekend show.
+At the end of each day the winning celebrity's points total was converted into pounds and donated to Comic Relief.
+A recurring feature on this series was "Pro Celebrity Bogies", where either Dick or Dom would play bogies with a celebrity guest instead of each other; the two winners, Rupert Grint and Sara Cox, would go on to play Dick and Dom as a team in the final, which was shown as part of Red Nose Night.

 Da Dick and Dom Dairies

-A new series of compilations began airing during weekday mornings on BBC2 from Monday 26 January to Friday 20 February 2009 featuring newly recorded material from the original cast and the creamy muck muck finale towards the end of each episode.
+A new series of compilations began airing during weekday mornings on BBC2 from 26 January to 20 February 2009, featuring newly recorded material from the original cast and the creamy muck muck finale towards the end of each episode.
 Regular segments included: